 Size/Weight Considerations of the Nikon 70 200mm VR II

-Like the 24-70 Nikon that I previously reviewed, the Nikon 70 200mm VR II is quite a whopper and is even bigger and heavier than that lens – by quite a bit actually.
+Much like the Nikon 24-70 that I previously reviewed, the Nikon 70-200mm VR II is even bigger and heavier than that lens – by quite a bit.

-The Nikon 70 200mm VR II is 3.43 x 3.43 x 8.23 inches and even bigger with the included lens hood attached – which I highly recommend doing to protect the front element of the lens.
-I personally think the size of this lens is obnoxious but if looking like you’re carrying around a bazooka is your thing, then you’ll love this lens.
+The Nikon 70 200mm VR II is 3.43 x 3.43 x 8.23 inches and even bigger with the included lens hood attached – which is a good idea to protect the front element of the lens.
+I personally think the size of this lens is obnoxious but if looking like you’re carrying around a bazooka is your thing, then there won’t be any issues.

 If there’s one benefit of having such a large lens, it at least makes you look like you’re doing some serious photography business.
 I don’t think anyone is gonna question your credibility as a photographer with this thing.

-The crazy size of the Nikon 70 200mm VR II is only topped by the lens’ crazy weight.
+The crazy size of the Nikon 70 200mm VR II is matched by its crazy weight.
 In my review of Nikon’s 24-70 I griped about the heavy weight of that beast of a lens but this one outweighs that one by a landslide.

-The weight of the 24-70?
-Two pounds, or 900 grams.
+The weight of the 24-70 is two pounds, or 900 grams.
 The weight of the Nikon 70 200mm VR II is a beefy 3.4 pounds, or a little over 1500 grams.
-So yeah, this thing is quite hefty to say the least.
+So this thing is quite hefty to say the least.

-I know plenty of photographers who use the Nikon 70 200 f2 8 for wedding photography but I ended up switching for an 85mm/35mm setup because:
+I know photographers who use the Nikon 70-200 f2.8 for wedding photography but I ended up switching for an 85mm/35mm setup because:

-2) this weight of this lens makes it uncomfortable to have strapped around your shoulders all day.
+2) the weight of this lens makes it uncomfortable to have strapped around your shoulders all day.